Ahmaad Smith

-Ahmaad Smith (born February 28, 1983) is a former American football defensive back who played one season with the Iowa Barnstormers of the Arena Football League (AFL).
+Ahmaad Smith (born February 28, 1983) is an American football coach and former defensive back who played one season with the Iowa Barnstormers of the Arena Football League (AFL).
+He is the quality control coordinator for Rice University, a position he has held since 2024.
 He played college football at Tennessee State University.
 He was also a member of the Mississippi MudCats, Texas Copperheads, Team Tennessee, BC Lions, Toronto Argonauts and Pittsburgh Power.
 Smith appeared on Michael Irvin's reality show 4th and Long.

-Early years
+Early life

 Smith played basketball in high school and did not play football until his senior year.

 College career

 Smith was a four-year letterman and two-year starter for the Tennessee State Tigers from 2002 to 2005, recording 13 tackles, three pass break ups and one interception.
 He was a defensive captain his senior season in 2005.
 He also played basketball for the Tigers.
 Smith earned his BBA in business information systems from Tennessee State University in 2006.

 Professional career

 Smith played in six games for the Mississippi MudCats of the American Indoor Football Association during the 2007 season, recording 14.5 tackles, five pass breakups and four interceptions for 34 yards and one touchdown.
 He played for the Texas Copperheads of the af2 in 2007, recording 14.5 total tackles, one interception, 8 pass breakups and one forced fumble.
-He was selected by Team Tennessee of the All American Football League (AAFL) with the 218th pick in the 2008 AAFL Draft and signed with the team on February 7, 2008.
+He was selected by Team Tennessee of the All American Football League (AAFL) with the 218th pick in the 2008 AAFL draft and signed with the team on February 7, 2008.
 The AAFL later cancelled the 2008 season and never began play.
 Smith was signed by the BC Lions of the Canadian Football League (CFL) on May 13, 2008.
 He was released by the Lions on June 15, 2008.
 He was a finalist on Michael Irvin's reality show 4th and Long.
 Smith signed with the Toronto Argonauts of the CFL on January 29, 2010.
 He was released by the Argonauts on June 20, 2010.
-He was assigned to the Iowa Barnstormers of the Arena football League (AFL) on November 10, 2009 and played for the team during the 2010 season, recording two tackles.
+He was assigned to the Iowa Barnstormers of the Arena football League (AFL) on November 10, 2009, and played for the team during the 2010 season, recording two tackles.
 Smith was assigned to the Pittsburgh Power of the AFL on October 12, 2011.
 He was reassigned by the Power on February 27, 2012.